tuan-ng/codeflask-arith-js/README.md

 post for **CodeFlask**.

-Some screenshots is shown below.
+Some screenshots are shown below.
 To play live with the app, go [here](https://tuan-ng.github.io/codeflask-arith-js/)!

 ![fullscreen](/images/full.png)